writethedocs/www/docs/conf/portland/2024/news/call-for-projects-writing-day.rst

 ============================================

 Hey folks!
-We were so thrilled with your response to Writing Day last year that we are launching a `Call for Projects <https://forms.gle/ahSBu79ATFtjUzJh8>`_ form!
+We were so thrilled with your response to Writing Day last year that we are launching a `Call for Projects submission form<https://forms.gle/5WPN8MGCKzKqZBWU6>`_!

-For projects that submit by March 28, 2024, we have plans to highlight your information in our pre-conference social media.
+For projects submitted by March 28, 2024, we have plans to highlight your information in our pre-conference social media.
 We learned last year that projects that submit their information pre-conference have higher attendance.
 In fact, perusing project details encourages documentarians to join us earlier, stay longer, and check out multiple projects.